tonethar/IGME-330-Spring-2020/weekly/week-02A-notes.md

 - [Screen Saver With Controls-5 (22:06)](https://video.rit.edu/Watch/screen-saver-with-controls-5) - Getting rid of "magic numbers" and using an IIFE to remove our varaibles and functions from global scope
 - [Screen Saver With Controls-6 (15:35)](https://video.rit.edu/Watch/screen-saver-with-controls-6) - Creating an ES5 Style JS Library with an IIFE

 <hr><hr>
+  - If you code the Play button the way we did in the video, there's a problem.
+Click the Play button repeatedly and you'll see what the issue is.
+Go ahead and try to fix this - you can do so with just one line of code.
+<hr><hr>

 | <-- Previous Unit | Home | Next Unit -->